 - Fever — The antipyretic effect of lemongrass oil helps bring down very high fever, especially when it is beginning to reach dangerous levels.23

-- Digestive issues – A diluted lemongrass mixture helps facilitate nutrient assimilation and boosts the functioning of the digestive system, which is helpful for treating bowel problems and digestive disorders.24 It also prevents the formation of excessive gas and increases urination, which helps eliminate toxins from the body.
+- Digestive issues — A diluted lemongrass mixture may assist in facilitating nutrient assimilation and boosts the functioning of the digestive system, which is helpful alleviating bowel problems and digestive disorders.24 It may also prevent the formation of excessive gas and increases urination, which helps eliminate toxins from the body.

 How to Make Lemongrass Oil